aptos-labs/aptos-core/developer-docs-site/docs/cli-tools/aptos-cli-tool/install-aptos-cli.md

 If you want to use the Move Prover, install the dependencies by following the below steps:

 :::tip
-Currently Windows is not supported for the prover.
+Currently, Windows is not supported by the Move Prover.
 :::

 <details>